-In some way, we distinguish between those we give and receive time from, especially if they’re glad to do it and ask for nothing in return.
+In some way, we distinguish between those we give and receive time from.
+This is especially the case if they’re glad to do it and ask for nothing in return.
 The appreciation is even greater when we can get together to share a few moments with that special person when we’re craving their company.

 It’s amazing to have people in your life that are there for you precisely when you need them most.
 They have a way of filling the emptiness with their presence, words, hugs or with just a moment of shared silence.

-These same people are by ours sides for the simple fact that they want to be near us, even when we aren’t the best company and are carrying a very contagious virus: discouragement.
+These same people are by our side for the simple fact that they want to be near us.
+Even when we aren’t the best company and are carrying a very contagious virus: discouragement.

-Hopelessness is a disease that, when taken to the core, is really hard to get rid of.
+Discouragement is a disease that, when taken to the core, is really hard to get rid of.
 That’s why they stay by our sides.
-They understand this, and are the ones that really truly appreciate us.
+They understand this, and they are the ones that really truly appreciate us.

 Don’t forget to check out: 4 Tips to Overcome Sadness

-What’s more, they’re the only people who are able to appreciate what it takes for us to reach our goals and the price we’ve had to pay for the transformation we’ve undertaken.
+What’s more, they’re the only people who are able to appreciate what it takes for us to reach our goals.
+They also understand the price we’ve had to pay for the transformation we’ve undertaken.